Michael Gableman: Investigation into 2020 election results

 Following Joe Biden's victory in the 2020 United States presidential election, the defeated incumbent, Donald Trump, refused to concede, made claims of fraud and launched a campaign to challenge the results in a number of states, including Wisconsin.
 Gableman injected himself into the discussion and suggested the election was "stolen" from Trump.

 Following Biden's inauguration in 2021, Wisconsin Republicans hired Gableman to investigate the conduct of the 2020 United States presidential election in Wisconsin.
 Gableman's appointment came just 15 hours after former president Donald Trump had accused Vos and other Wisconsin Republicans of engaging in a "cover up" of the election results.

-Gableman issued subpoenas to a number of local officials in Green Bay and Milwaukee, subsequently making the embarrassing admission that he didn't actually understand how elections were supposed to be conducted.
-His fourteen month investigation resulted in various unsubstantiated accusations against municipal clerks and members of the Wisconsin Elections Commission, but found nothing of substance.
+Gableman issued subpoenas to a number of local officials in Green Bay and Milwaukee, subsequently admitting that he didn't actually understand how elections were supposed to be conducted.
+His fourteen-month investigation resulted in various unsubstantiated accusations against municipal clerks and members of the Wisconsin Elections Commission, but found nothing of substance.
 Gableman himself became a lightning rod for controversy; he called for opponents of his review to lose their offices, he called for witnesses to be jailed if they did not comply with his interview process, he was the target of several lawsuits, and he was fined for contempt due to his record-keeping practices.

 Staff and Investigation

 The watchdog group American Oversight released documents obtained by an open record act request in a lawsuit against Assembly Speaker Republican Robin Vos.
 They show that Gableman's staff for his Republican party review of the state's 2020 presidential election, was initially provided with a $676,000 budget in public funds for a process that was supposed to end by November.
 His staff included members of former President Donald Trump's administration, conspiracy theorists, and others who have falsely claimed the 2020 election was stolen.
 They have examined election records in search of fraud.

-Gableman is earning $11,000 a month.
-Some staff members, including former White House attorney Andrew Kloster, receive up to $5,000 a month or $450 hourly.
-Ron Heuer, president of a group that sued to overturn the results of the election, is paid $3,250 monthly.
-Clint Lancaster, an Arkansas attorney is paid $10,000 monthly while others, including a former Milwaukee Police detective, earn $40 hourly.
+Gableman earned $11,000 a month.
+Some staff members, including former White House attorney Andrew Kloster, received up to $5,000 a month or $450 hourly.
+Ron Heuer, president of a group that sued to overturn the results of the election, was paid $3,250 monthly.
+Clint Lancaster, an Arkansas attorney was paid $10,000 monthly while others, including a former Milwaukee Police detective, earned $40 hourly.

 The American Oversight-released document show that the review staff made amateur mistakes and communicated with conservative businessman Mike Lindell, the "My Pillow Guy."
 Gableman and his staff also visited the site of a Maricopa County, Arizona "audit" as well as a South Dakota "symposium" Lindell operated.
 Wisconsin taxpayers underwrote thousands in travel expenses.
 Gableman had spent $175,500, the bulk being paid for staff salaries.
 He and many of his staff members have made the false claim that Trump won the 2020 election.
 Biden actually won Wisconsin by 20,682 votes.